tatsianaliapesha/webdrivertest/README.md

 # webdrivertest
-TA mentoring program tests for webdriver
+This repositiory includes tests for webdriver from test automation mentoring program.